jurlaub/jubilant-fedora/AdvancedLaneFinding_Writeup_JoshuaUrlaub.md

 This is an example of the image using the points in the code
 ![alt text][image4]

-This is alternative example that I considered using.
-It basically matched the full dimensions of the image shape.
-![alt text][image5]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?